Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Virginia's games this season have gone over 63.5 points five of 10 times.
+- Virginia and its opponents have combined to put up more than 63.5 points in five of 10 games this season.

 - So far this season, 27.3% of Virginia Tech's games (3/11) have had more combined points than Saturday's total of 63.5.

-- Saturday's over/under is 3.5 points higher than the combined 60 PPG average of the two teams.
+- The combined points per game average of the two teams, 60, is 3.5 points fewer than Saturday's over/under.

-- This contest's total is 8.6 points greater than the 54.9 these two squads combine to surrender per game this season.
+- The 54.9 combined points per game that these two squads have allowed this season are 8.6 fewer than the 63.5 total in this contest.

-- The average total in Cavaliers games this season is 65.7, 2.2 points more than Saturday's total of 63.5.
+- Cavaliers games this season feature an average total of 65.7 points, a number 2.2 points higher than Saturday's over/under.

 Virginia Stats and Trends

-- The Cavaliers have always covered the spread this season when favored by 7 points or more.

-- Virginia's games this year have hit the over on five of 10 set point totals (50%).
+- Virginia's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- Virginia is 6-2 against the spread and 6-3 overall this season when the team notches more than 22.8 points.
+- Virginia is 6-2 against the spread and 6-3 overall in games when it puts up more than 22.8 points.

-- In games that Virginia amasses over 376.1 yards, the team is 6-3 against the spread and 6-4 overall.
+- In games that Virginia churns out more than 376.1 yards, the team is 6-3 against the spread and 6-4 overall.

-- The Cavaliers have turned the ball over 16 times this season, four more turnovers than the Hokies have forced (12).

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.